1.1. Scope. -- This establishes the procedures for the investigation and resolution of complaints against licensees.

 a resolution of his or her problem; or,

 5.6.3.
 That more information will be required in order to adequately review the individual complaint.

 5.7.
 The Board shall send a copy of the complaint, including

-any supporting documentation, by certified mail to the licensee in
+any supporting documentation, by certified mail or another means providing proof of delivery to the licensee in

 question for his or her written response, and he or she shall submit a